cyrus-and/trace/README.md

 -t` command to determine the proper length of the columns and thus get a prettified version of the table.

-Note that when using the 'run' command the program output is redirected to stderr so that measures are sent to stdout.
+Note that when using the `run` command the program output is redirected to stderr so that measures are sent to stdout.

 ### Groups

-Groups are shell files that contains user defined functions (metrics) that can be loaded only when needed via the `-g` option.
+Groups are shell files that contain user defined functions (metrics) that can be loaded only when needed via the `-g` option.
 Most of the time the default group will be just enough hence there is a shortcut option `-d` that takes care of loading it.